You can now purchase books directly from Slant (U.S. residents only)!

 And it’s one I’d never come across until a year or so ago when I decided, after too many years of delay, to read all of Virgil’s Aeneid, from beginning to end, in Latin.
 Alas, my Latin was and remains very rusty.
 But rustiness can be an advantage.
 It’s slowed my reading down, forcing me to dig deeply into each passage and savor it, with the result that details stay in my mind much more firmly, and I don’t get as distracted as I might otherwise have been by the big, bravura passages: Aeneas’s account of the fall of Troy in Book II, Dido’s own laments in Book IV, Aeneas’s visit to the underworld in Book VI.

 By comparison, Juturna’s troubles in the Aeneid are small change, and she herself a minor character.
 A pathetic nuisance, is one way of looking at her.
 She doesn’t appear until the finale, in Book XII, when Juno has run out of ideas for throwing the battle over the future home of Troy in favor of Turnus, who leads the Italians against the Trojan fleet, led by Aeneas.
 Juno has already called for help from the hideous fury Allecto, after her own powers to disrupt Aeneas’s mission to found Rome have failed.
-That leaves Juturna, Turnus’s sister, to thwart Juno’s designs.
+That leaves Juturna, Turnus’s sister, to further Juno’s designs.
 To be sure, Juturna is an immortal water-nymph now, raised to that status by Jupiter as compensation for his having ravished her, as gods will do.
 But a fighter she is not.
-All she can do is create diversions, which she does desperately, not out of divine spite, but out of love for her brother.
+All she can do for Juno is create diversions, which she does desperately, not out of divine spite, but out of love for her brother.

 All for nothing.
 For unbeknownst to her, Juno and Jupiter are making a bargain high up in Olympus, the upshot of which is that Juno agrees at last to give up on her desire to prevent Aeneas’s success and the founding of Rome.
 So, yes, she’ll stifle Juturna at once, dismissing her not only without thanks, but also without pity.
 Juno handles Juturna as she would any pawn, by sending down a Dira, a monstrous bird-like messenger of doom, to frighten Juturna into submission.
 Overwhelmed, poor Juturna yields at once: